 NRSDK optimizes the rendering performance in the backend to minimize the latency of the entire system and to reduce judder.
 It provides a smooth and comfortable user experience devoid of dizziness and sickness.
 You do not need to enable or tune rendering features as they are automatically applied.

-A light 3Dof controller to interact with the virtual objects in a natural and intuitive way.
+Nreal Light Controller (3DoF) A light 3DoF controller to interact with the virtual objects in a natural and intuitive way.

 For more interaction models, please refer to the Design Guide.

-Developer Tools, such as Testing Tool and Observer View, are something we designed especially for you.
+Developer Tools, such as Emulator and Observer View, are something we designed especially for you.

 Observer View allows you to share your creations with others by allowing them to see a Nreal Light user's world on a 2D phone or tablet screen, which is synchronized by a marker.